A flexible model for correlated count data, with application to multi-condition differential expression analyses of single-cell RNA sequencing data: Simulations

-Using this binomial thinning procedure, in the smaller data sets we added treatment effects to 600 out of the 8,358 genes, chosen uniformly at random from the subset of genes with at least $200$ total counts across cells, and in the larger data sets we added treatment effects to 1,000 out of 10,691 genes (these effects were generated independently in each simulation).
-For each selected gene $j$, we simulated the effect vector as $\bm{\beta}_j = (\beta_{j1}, \ldots, \beta_{jR})$ for the $R = 25$ conditions from ${\bm\beta}_j = a_j w_j \bm{u}_j$, where the sign $a_j \in \{-1, +1\}$ was $-1$ or $+1$ with equal probability, $w_j$ was drawn uniformly at random from $[\log 1.5, \log 5]$, and ${\bm u}_j \in \mathbb{R}^{25}$ was drawn uniformly at random from three sharing patterns shown in Fig.~\ref{fig:design}.
-The first sharing pattern simulated the situation in which only a single condition (condition 21) has differences in expression.
-The second and third sharing patterns simulated the situation in which the differences in expression are shared among subsets of treatments (conditions 9--11 and conditions 12--19, respectively).
-Note that several of the conditions---conditions 1--8, 20 and 22--25---are ``null'' conditions in that there are no gene expression differences in {\em any} of the simulations for these conditions.
-We (arbitrarily) treated the first condition as the control condition, and LFCs were therefore defined with respect to this control condition.
-Each $w_j$ was drawn randomly from values ranging from $\log 1.5$ to $\log 5$.
-(Since the $u_{jr}$'s are all non-negative, and the largest $u_{jr}$ for a given $j$ is always 1, this produced fold changes that were at most 5 in magnitude (or the LFCs that were at most $\log_2 5 \approx 2.3$ in magnitude).
+In the smaller data sets, we added treatment effects in this way to 600 out of the 8,358 genes chosen uniformly at random from the subset of genes with a total UMI count of at least 200.
+In the larger data sets, we added treatment effects to 1,000 genes chosen uniformly at random among the genes with a total UMI count of at least 229.
+For each selected gene $j$, we simulated the effect vector as $\bm{\beta}_j = (\beta_{j1}, \ldots, \beta_{jR})'$ for the $R = 25$ treatment conditions from ${\bm\beta}_j = a_j w_j \bm{u}_j$, where the sign $a_j \in \{-1, +1\}$ was $-1$ or $+1$ with equal probability, $w_j$ was drawn uniformly at random from $[\log 1.5, \log 5]$, and ${\bm u}_j \in \mathbb{R}^{25}$ was drawn uniformly at random from three sharing patterns (Supplementary Figure \ref{fig:design}): the first sharing pattern simulated the situation in which only a single treatment condition (condition 21) had differences in expression; and the second and third sharing patterns simulated the situation in which the differences in expression were shared among subsets of treatments (conditions 9--11 and 12--19, respectively).
+Note that several of the conditions --- conditions 1--8, 20 and 22--25 --- were ``null'' conditions in that there were no gene expression differences in {\em any} of the simulations for these conditions.
+We arbitrarily treated the first treatment condition as the control, and LFCs were defined with respect to this control condition.
+Since the the largest $u_{jr}$ was always 1, this produced fold changes that were at most 5 in magnitude (or the LFCs that were at most $\log_2 5 \approx 2.3$ in magnitude).
 Under these settings, many of the true effects $\beta_{jr}$ were small enough that there would be a benefit to pooling information across multiple conditions.

-We repeated this procedure 20 times for the large data set and 20 times for the small data set for a total of 40 simulated data sets.
+We repeated this procedure 20 times for the large data set and another 20 times for the small data set to produce a total of 40 simulated data sets.